mjjstockman/ecomm/README.md

 A primary button back to the menu and a CTA "Add to Cart" button is shown below the qunatity input.

 [Back to top ⇧](#Get-Wurst)

+## FAQ's

+All visitors to the site can view published questions, answers and how many likes an answer has.

+Anonymous users are informed that they need to login to submit questions and answers, or to like published answers.

+A logged in user can submit a question and answer and like/unlike an answer.
+When submitting a question site users can check a checkbox if they wish to recieve an email when their question has an approved answer.
+A question exactly as ther same as a published question cannot be submitted and the user is informed this.

 ## Events
 The events page has a short introductionary paragraph.
 A selection of events Get Wurst has catered for are shown with an image, a name and the date in Month / Year format.
 The image and name are links to the event.
 When the image is hovered the name link is displayed as hovered.